MLSBHARGAVASAI/Urban-Flood-Risk-Data-Global-City-Analysis-2025/README.md

 ---

-## 📊 Problem Statement
+## 📌**Problem Statement**

-Urban flooding is an escalating threat worldwide.
+Urban flooding is an escalating threat worldwide due to climate change, rapid urbanization, and inadequate drainage infrastructure.
+Understanding which areas are most vulnerable is critical for effective disaster management and climate resilience.
-The aim of this project is to **analyze and visualize urban flood risk patterns** by answering:

-1. Which cities and neighborhoods are most vulnerable?
-2. How do elevation, land use, soil, and drainage affect flood risk?
-3. What historical rainfall trends and multi-label risk factors emerge?

-This Week 1 project focuses on **data understanding and exploratory analysis**, laying the foundation for **predictive modeling** in later stages.
+This analysis focuses on **urban flood risk segments** across global cities to identify high-risk areas and uncover patterns using:

+- Segment elevation and topography
+- Land-use types and soil infiltration
+- Storm drainage infrastructure
+- Historical rainfall intensity and return periods
+- Multi-label risk indicators (e.g., ponding hotspots, low-lying areas, sparse drainage)

+The insights from this study will help **urban planners and policymakers** prioritize mitigation strategies, improve infrastructure, and reduce flood-related hazards.

 ---